Inventrom/boltiot-arduino-helper/README.md

 #define API_KEY     "xxxxxx-xxxx-xxxx-xxxx-xxxxxx"
 #define DEVICE_ID   "BOLTxxxxxxxx"
 ```

 Please Note: The definitions in the examples will only take effect, if the corresponding definitions are not already done in the 'BoltDeviceCredentials.h' header file.
+#Available functions
+##begin
+This function helps initialize the boltiot variable with a UART communications interface.
+The communication interface can be hardware serial interface, or a software serial interface.
+You can read more about hardware serial interface by clicking [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/), and software serial interface by clicking [here](https://www.arduino.cc/en/Reference/SoftwareSerial).

 # Examples
 Remember to go through the Examples packaged along with this library.
 They contain better explanations of how to use the Command Response model for this library.